evankiely/OpynSpecimen/README.md

   - **empi**: The participant's empi as a string or integer
 - `Integration.makeParticipants(matchPPID=False)`
   - Creates the Participant object, populates it with data, and passes it to be uploaded
-  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, and merge/update them.
-This is very useful when the upload data has MRN or EMPI values, but the existing participants do not
+  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, participant's last name, & participant's date of birth, and merge/update them.
+This is very useful when the upload data has PPIDs, in addition to MRN or EMPI values, but the existing participants have only PPIDs.
+Set this `True` if there is even a chance that there may already be a profile in the Collection Protocol with a PPID present in the upload data, since it will default to attempting to create the uploaded participant first, and then fall back to matching against existing PPID if the creation fails due to that PPID already being used.
+If the match fails on last name or date of birth, it will not push data into the profile with the same PPID
 - `Integration.uploadParticipants(matchPPID=False)`
   - The function that is called to begin the participant upload process.
 Looks for a document named in the following format: "participants_[envCode]_miscOtherInfo.csv"
-  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, and merge/update them.
-This is very useful when the upload data has MRN or EMPI values, but the existing participants do not.
-Set this `True` if there is even a chance that there may already be a profile in the Collection Protocol with a PPID present in the upload data, since it will default to attempting to create the participant first, and then fall back to matching against existing if that fails.
-If the match fails, it will not push data into the profile with the same PPID
+  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, participant's last name, & participant's date of birth, and merge/update them.
+This is very useful when the upload data has PPIDs, in addition to MRN or EMPI values, but the existing participants have only PPIDs.
+Set this `True` if there is even a chance that there may already be a profile in the Collection Protocol with a PPID present in the upload data, since it will default to attempting to create the uploaded participant first, and then fall back to matching against existing PPID if the creation fails due to that PPID already being used.
+If the match fails on last name or date of birth, it will not push data into the profile with the same PPID
 - `Integration.convertUTC(data, col)`
   - Handles datetime conversion for uploads, using the Time Zone specified in the Settings object.
 For Birth and Death Dates, rearranges the date to fit the expectations of OpS.
 Otherwise, does a true conversion to UTC using the date and/or datetime formats specified in the Settings object.
   - **data**: A Pandas Series representing a single column of data to be uploaded
   - **col**: The name of the column being operated on
 - `Integration.universalUpload(matchPPID=False)`
-  - The function is our answer to the "Master Specimen" template, and accomodates either that template or a custom template that has the fields your data requires from each of the supported upload templates (currently: participant, visit, and specimen), since it approaches this as a sequence of uploading those templates.
+  - The function is our answer to the "Master Specimen" template, and accomodates a modified version of that template or a custom template that has the fields your data requires from each of the supported upload templates (currently: participant, visit, and specimen, including "Additional Fields"), since it approaches this as a sequence of uploading those templates.
 We also prefer to use the term "Univseral" over "Master" in most cases.
 It looks for a document named in the following format: "universal_[envCode]_miscOtherInfo.csv"
-  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, and merge/update them.
-This is very useful when the upload data has MRN or EMPI values, but the existing participants do not
+  - **matchPPID**: If `True`, will match existing participants in a Collection Protocol to those being uploaded, based on PPID, participant's last name, & participant's date of birth, and merge/update them.
+This is very useful when the upload data has PPIDs, in addition to MRN or EMPI values, but the existing participants have only PPIDs.
+Set this `True` if there is even a chance that there may already be a profile in the Collection Protocol with a PPID present in the upload data, since it will default to attempting to create the uploaded participant first, and then fall back to matching against existing PPID if the creation fails due to that PPID already being used.
+If the match fails on last name or date of birth, it will not push data into the profile with the same PPID
 - `Integration.matchVisit(visitName)`
   - Matches visits against those that already exist in a given environment, based on that visit's name
   - **visitName**: The name of the visit to be matched.
-Will match only exact, but will match the first instance of that name, so must be unique within an given Collection Protocol
+Will match only exact, but will match the first instance of that name, so must be unique within a given Collection Protocol
 - `Integration.makeVisits()`
   - Creates the Visit object, populates it with data, and passes it to be uploaded
 - `Integration.uploadVisits()`
   - The function that is called to begin the visit upload process.
 Looks for a document named in the following format: "visits_[envCode]_miscOtherInfo.csv"
 - `Integration.recursiveSpecimens(parentSpecimen=None)`
   - A depth-first approach to specimen creation
-  - **parentSpecimen**: Parent specimen information to allow for the child specimen to easily match where to be uploaded and, eventually, fill missing information from the parent as needed
+  - **parentSpecimen**: Parent specimen information to allow for the child specimen to easily match where to be uploaded
 - `Integration.uploadSpecimens()`
   - The function that is called to begin the specimen upload process.
 Looks for a document named in the following format: "specimens_[envCode]_miscOtherInfo.csv"
 - `Integration.makeSpecimen(data, referenceSpec={})`
   - Creates the Specimen object, populates it with data, and passes it to be uploaded
   - **data**: The data used to create the Specimen object
-  - **referenceSpec**: A parent specimen that is used to direct where the child is to be made and, eventually, fill missing information from the parent as needed
+  - **referenceSpec**: A matched existing or parent specimen that is used to direct where the child is to be made and fills Parent ID, Storage Type, Visit ID, and Visit Name from the parent
 - `Integration.makeAliquot(data, referenceSpec={})`
   - Creates the Aliquot object, populates it with data, and passes it to be uploaded
   - **data**: The data used to create the Aliquot object
-  - **referenceSpec**: A parent specimen that is used to direct where the child is to be made and, eventually, fill missing information from the parent as needed
+  - **referenceSpec**: A matched existing or parent specimen that is used to direct where the child is to be made and fills Parent ID, Storage Type, Visit ID, and Visit Name from the parent
 - `Integration.matchArray(arrayName)`
   - Matches arrays against those that already exist in a given environment, based on that array's name
   - **arrayName**: The name of the array to be matched.
 Will match only exact, but will match the first instance of that name, so must be unique within OpenSpecimen